ichbindas/dusk-multisig-node/README.md

     </figure>

-16. Check that the `.keys` file is in `/opt/dusk/conf` (or your own path):
+2. Check that the `.keys` file is in `/opt/dusk/conf` (or your own path) on your node:

     `cd /opt/dusk/conf` and check with `ls` for all the files in the directory.
-If you see the `.keys` file the transfer has been successful!
+If you see the `.keys` file, the transfer has been successful!

-    Now run `sh /opt/dusk/bin/setup_consensus_pwd.sh` on your node and enter the password you set for the consensus keys.
+    __IMPORTANT:__ Run `sh /opt/dusk/bin/setup_consensus_pwd.sh` on your node and enter the password you set for the consensus keys.

-17. You will need to check if the `consensus_keys_path` is the correct `.keys` file (due to potentially different naming and/or directory of the file) in the `rusk.toml`, which you can find in its default path `/opt/dusk/conf/rusk.toml` and open with `nano /opt/dusk/conf/rusk.toml`.
-After saving the changes you can run `service rusk start` to start your node and with `service rusk status` you can check if everything is working as intended.
+3. Now we will check that the `consensus_keys_path` is set to the correct `.keys` file in the `rusk.toml` (due to potentially different naming and/or change of directory of the file), which you can find in its default path `/opt/dusk/conf/rusk.toml` and open with `nano /opt/dusk/conf/rusk.toml`.
+After saving the changes, run `service rusk start` to start your node and check with `service rusk status` that everything is up and running..

 <figure>
 <img